forcequitOS/Weave/README.md

 Uses system font on all webpages

-**Requirements:**

-An Intel or Apple Silicon Mac running macOS Ventura or newer (Monterey is also confirmed to work if you change the build target, it just doesn't display correctly.)
+**REQUIRES:** An Intel or Apple Silicon Mac running macOS Monterey or later

 Built with Xcode 15, SwiftUI, WebKit, and of course, made (mostly) with ChatGPT.